Cobertos/Chemistory/OIMOjsInternals.md

 * setRotation(r), as above, with euler angles
 * reset\*, as above, though resetPosition and resetPosition take x,y,z and not vec3.
 Will zero out velocity, linear and angular
 * getPosition, getQuaternion
-* applyImpulse(vec3:position, vec3:force), applies force scaled by 1/m at position for that frame
+* applyImpulse(vec3:position, vec3:force), applies force scaled by 1/m at position for that frame at global position
 * .linearVelocity, .angularVelocity, vec3 with each quantity

 ### Useful internals